Board Game Night @ KFL

 Free Tax Help Available

-Free tax help is available at the Library from 9:30 AM to Noon every Thursday from February 6 though April 10.
-During February, the library is closed to the public in the mornings due to construction, but we will open our doors at 9:30 AM for those seeking tax assistance.Sign up begins at 9 AM at our front door.
+Free tax help is available at the Library from 9:30 AM to Noon every Thursday though April 10.
+We open our doors at 9:30 AM for those seeking tax assistance.Sign up begins at 9 AM at our front door.

 Tax help has been provided for many years at the KFL courtesy of AARP, who annually provides training to their representatives.
 Tax help sessions are on a first-come, first-served basis; no reservations are taken.
 Services include answering your tax questions and e-filing your return.
 Please bring with you your previous year’s returns and any other related tax documentation.